sampointer/kapo/README.md

 When a program is executed under `kapo` a JSON-speaking HTTP server is started and the state of the process is reported to whomever requests it.

 This server will respond correctly to HEAD requests.
 The open socket will function as an indicator of aliveness.
-The body is a JSON reflecting process state.
+The body is a JSON document reflecting process state.

 Requests could be as simple as inferring the process is alive if a socket can be opened to as complex as parsing the JSON schema and performing